docknetwork/dock-tutorials/schema/README.md

 representation formats.

 Since schemas are stored on chain as a `Blob` in the Blob Storage module, the `Schema` class uses the `BlobModule` class internally.
-Schemas are identified and retrieved by their unique `blobId`, a 32 byte long hex string.
-As mentioned, the chain is agnostic to the contents of blobs and thus to schemas.
+Schemas are identified and retrieved by their unique `blobId`, a fixed-length byte hex string.
+The length is defined in the blob module as `DockBlobIdByteSize`.
+Please note that the chain is agnostic to the contents of blobs and thus to schemas.

 ## Creating and writing schemas to chain
 First import the `Schema` class from `@docknetwork/sdk/modules/schema`: